littlewhywhat/playing-with-shifts/README.md

 `./program path_to_graph length_of_language game_mode`

-where length_of_language is some positive integer
+where length_of_language is a positive integer from 1 to 63 and game_mode is one of 1,2,3.

-WARNING: implementation supports length up to 63
-(even after 20 in current version answer could take time :))

-and game_mode is either 1 or 2.

 ## Example